Counting friezes in type D_n: Friezes of type

-\begin{lemma} Assume a frieze of type $D_m$ contains no arcs of weight $1$.
-Then \begin{enumerate} \item All untagged arcs incident with the puncture have the same weight.
-The same is true for tagged arcs. \item Any arc not incident with the puncture and forming a $(d+1)$-gon not containing the puncture has weight $d$. \item If $x$ and $y$ are the weights of the tagged and untagged arcs, respectively, incident with the puncture, then $xy=m$. \end{enumerate} \end{lemma} \begin{proof}{Let $a_1, a_2, \ldots, a_m$ be the weights of the untagged arcs incident with the puncture, in clockwise order.
+\begin{lemma} Assume that a frieze on a punctured disc $\mathcal{P}_m$ (with $m\geq 2$) is such that all arcs not incident to the puncture have weight greater than $1$.
+If $m\geq 3$, then \begin{enumerate} \item All un-notched arcs incident with the puncture have the same weight.
+The same is true for notched arcs. \item Any arc not incident with the puncture and forming a $(d+1)$-gon not containing the puncture has weight $d$. \item If $t$ and $u$ are the weights of the notched and un-notched arcs, respectively, incident with the puncture, then $tu=m$. \end{enumerate} If $m=2$, then there are two compatible arcs having weight $1$. \end{lemma} \begin{proof}{The case $m=2$ has to be treated separately, so assume first that $m\geq 3$.
+Let $a_1, a_2, \ldots, a_m$ be the weights of the un-notched arcs incident with the puncture, in clockwise order.
 Without loss of generality, we can assume that $a_1 \geq a_i$ for all $i\in \{1,\ldots,m\}$.
 Let $t_i$ be the weight of the arc forming a triangle with the arcs weighted $a_i$ and $a_{i+2}$, where the indices are viewed modulo $m$.
 Figure \ref{figu::weights} illustrates this in an octogon.

 For each $i$, there is a Ptolemy relation $a_{i+1}t_i = a_i+a_{i+2}$.
 By our assumptions, $t_i\geq 2$, and by maximality of $a_1$, we get